How to publish your MSIX package to the Microsoft Store?

 2. Check the corresponding box for the desired language.

 3. Go to the "Project Strings" tab and double-click the rows under each language to translate them in those languages.

 The next thing to do is go to the Submission 1 overview page and click on the English(United States) language, just below the Store listing.Notice the green checkmarks highlighting the previous steps that we have completed?
 That means we are on the right track.

 On the English language page, there are three mandatory fields: Product name, Description, and Screenshots.
 Feel free to complete the rest of the information for a more detailed description.

-Remember: you need to complete this action for any additional language.
+Remember: you need to complete this action to add any additional language.